 Last October, the Environment Minister signed the Kunming declaration on behalf of Australia, committing to reverse nature destruction by 2030.

-In June, countries will meet in Nairobi to work on a plan to protect and restore nature — a set of goals and targets that each country will be expected to meet by the end of this decade to ensure nature gets back on track.
-Australia must come to the table with ambitious goals and a commitment to follow through on promises made.
+In June, countries met in Nairobi to work on a plan to protect and restore nature — a set of goals and targets that each country will be expected to meet by the end of this decade to ensure nature gets back on track.
+But a lack of leadership meant little progress was made.

 Australians love nature — our big backyard — and with so much at stake, we should be a global leader when it comes to protecting it.